Our Team

 Karen Salerno

 Karen Salerno has worked on behalf of children for 20 years as a teacher, principal, district and non-profit executive, and consultant with a focus on school and district leadership, STEM education, equity in access to educational opportunities, and organizational learning.
-In her current work at BRES, she serves as a strategic advisor, working alongside the BRES team to develop the vision for the organization’s support of educators across the country, reimagining what is possible for students and K-12 school systems.
+In her current work at BRES, she serves as Strategic Advisor, working alongside the BRES team to develop the vision for the organization’s support of educators across the country, reimagining what is possible for students and K-12 school systems.

 Prior to joining the Big Rock Educational Services team, she served as the Vice President at the National Math and Science Initiative, a non-profit organization committed to building inclusive mindsets and practices that create and sustain equitable access to high-quality STEM education.